gs-yoon/gs-yoon.github.io/project.md

 <img src="https://user-images.githubusercontent.com/57785895/122672672-ca907180-d207-11eb-9151-dd5e3029a643.png" alt="image" width="500" style="float:left">
 <img src="https://user-images.githubusercontent.com/57785895/122672560-1989d700-d207-11eb-9c7a-a633b143a9e1.png" alt="image" width="500" style="float:left">

-It was written for Dissertation <br>
-I developed a system accelerating CNN.
-It was implemented with computable SRAM and optimized xnor-network CNN.<br>
+I developed a system accelerating CNN for a dissertation.
+It was implemented with computable SRAM and optimized xnor-network CNN.

 The first image is a cell of the computable-SRAM.
-It can do xnor computation to operate CNN.<br>
+It can do xnor computation to operate CNN.

 The second image is XNOR-CNN netwokr for Computable-SRAM.
 My main part is to implement the network.
 To implement internal calculation in SRAM, this xnor-network CNN is comprised of xnor computation.
 All values of weights and input images are quantized to +1 or -1.
 And the valuse are mapped to memory with differnt method from common.